 No. Not at all.: HPV is dozens of different viruses and several of them make it possible for a woman to get cervical cancer.
 However, if you keep up surveillance, your chance of dying of this are near zero.
 And most women with these strains won't have problems, period.
 If you've not been immunized and have the chance, ask your physician about this. ...Read more

 Yes, rarely: A person who is infected with hpv, and has cervical dysplasia, could potentially develop cervical cancer.
 However, with good follow up with your doctor, the diagnostic tools and preventive techniques that we use today make this unlikely.
 Again, i stress the importance of regular follow up and care, if your doctor is concerned, they may do a colposcopy and biopsy, and remove concerning tissue. ...Read more

 Cancer is a group of diseases that is characterized by uncontrolled cell growth leading to invasion of surrounding tissues that spread to other parts of the body.
 Cancer can begin anywhere in the body and is usually related to one or more genetic mutations that allow normal cells to become malignant by interfering with internal cellular control mechanisms, such as programmed cell death or by preventing ...Read more

 - Talk to a doctor live online for free

-- How long can it take for hpv to cause throat cancer?
+- How long for hpv to cause throat cancer?